bullhorn/rest-api-docs/source/includes/entityref/paybill/_placementpayrulesetversion.md

-# Pay & Bill - PlacementPayRulesetVersion
+# Pay and Bill - PlacementPayRulesetVersion

 Represents a PlacementPayRuleset version.